My shop

 Cotton cannot do this.
 Synthetics cannot do this.

-The idea that 100% wool is ideal is technically incorrect.
+The idea that 100% wool would be ideal is technically wrong.

 Mechanical reality: